sarah2244-4/project-3-teacher-resource-hub/testing.md

 ### Unresolved Bugs

 - The upload file button can be accidentally clicked from other parts of the form.
-Tried to move field lower abd change styling of form but it didn't fix this.
+Tried to move field lower and change styling of form but it didn't fix this.

 ## Validation